 Shaking her head, Emily gripped the statue’s shoulders, her fingers sinking into the cold plaster.
 It was heavier than it looked, solid, like dragging a sack of flour.
 She hauled it back to the corner, her arms straining, and set it down with a thud.

-“Stay put,” she muttered, dusting her hands off.
-Her heart was still racing, but she forced herself to sit back on the couch, her eyes darting to the corner every few seconds.
+“Stay put,” she muttered, brushing off her hands.
+Her heart still pounded, but she made herself sit back on the couch, glancing at the corner every few seconds.
 It was just a statue.
-Just a thing.
+Just an object.

 Chapter 3: Chaos

-Emily tried to shake the unease creeping up her spine, like a cold finger tracing her vertebrae.
-She plugged in her headphones, the white cords tangling as she fished them from her pocket, and queued up her favorite playlist—a mix of indie rock and lo-fi beats that usually calmed her nerves.
+Emily tried to shake off the uneasy feeling.
+She plugged in her headphones, untangling the white cords from her pocket, and started her favorite playlist, a mix of indie rock and lo-fi beats that usually helped her relax.

 The music flooded her ears, drowning out the grandfather clock’s relentless ticking, and she sank into the couch, her back to the corner where the clown stood.
 The sitcom flickered on the TV, its colors muted, the actors’ smiles too perfect, too fake.
 She let her eyes half-close, the music wrapping around her like a blanket, and tried to forget the statue’s strange movement.

-The house creaked, a low groan that could’ve been the wind or the old wood settling.
-Emily shifted, pulling her knees to her chest, and glanced at the TV screen.
-In its reflection, distorted by the curve of the glass, she saw it: the clown wasn’t in the corner.
+The house creaked, a low sound that might have been the wind or just the old wood.
+Emily shifted, pulled her knees to her chest, and glanced at the TV screen.
+In its reflection, she saw the clown was no longer in the corner.

 It was behind her, just a few feet away, its painted face looming in the flickering light.
 Her heart lurched, a sickening thud against her ribs.
 She ripped off her headphones, the music cutting off mid-chorus, and spun around, her breath hitching.

-The statue stood inches from the couch, its grin wider than before, the crack on its cheek now a jagged scar, splitting the paint like torn skin.
-The blue hair was matted, clumps sticking together as if damp, and the polka-dotted suit looked faded, the colors bleeding into each other like an old photograph left in the rain.
+The statue was now just inches from the couch, its grin wider than before, and the crack on its cheek had become a jagged scar that split the paint.
+The blue hair was messy, clumped together as if wet, and the polka-dotted suit looked faded, the colors running together.

-The eyes—God, the eyes—were no longer empty but glinting, like wet obsidian, catching the lamplight in a way that made them seem alive.
-Emily stumbled off the couch, her phone clattering to the floor, her sneakers slipping on the rug.
+The eyes, once empty, now glinted in the lamplight, making them seem almost alive.
+Emily stumbled off the couch, her phone falling to the floor, her sneakers slipping on the rug.

 “What the hell?” she whispered, her voice barely audible.
 The statue didn’t move—it was just a statue—but its presence felt wrong, like a stranger standing too close, breathing down her neck.

-She squinted, trying to convince herself it was the light playing tricks, the dim lamp casting shadows that warped its features.
-Maybe she’d misjudged it earlier, her phobia making her see things that weren’t there.
-But the movement… how had it moved?
-She’d been gone for five minutes to get Ben’s water, and she’d dragged it back to the corner herself.
-It couldn’t have walked.
+She squinted, trying to believe it was just the light and shadows making the statue look strange.
+Maybe her fear of clowns was making her see things.
+But how had it moved?
+She had only left for five minutes to get Ben’s water, and she had dragged it back to the corner herself.
+It couldn’t have moved on its own.

 “Yeah, the kids are fine,” Emily said, her voice trembling, her gaze never leaving the statue.
 “They’re asleep, no problems.
 Like little angels.
 But… there’s this clown statue in the living room.
 It’s really freaking me out.
 Can I cover it with a blanket or move it to another room?
 I just… I can’t stand clowns.”